 The word super food has become really popular in recent years.
 Usually, super foods are from a far-away land, have amazing “healing benefits”, and are expensive.
 In our opinion, they’re not worth your time or money.
 You can find all the nutrients you need at the grocery store, in the butcher and produce sections.

-Any keto supplements that seem too good to be true, are probably too good to be true.
+Any keto supplements that seem too good to be true, probably are.